dteviot/DriveByEditor/readme.md

 3. Open Chrome and type "chrome://extensions" into the browser.
 4. Make sure "Developer Mode" at the top of the page is checked.
 5. Press the "Load unpacked extension.." button and browse to the "plugin" directory from step 2.
+6. You will need to reload any pages that were opened before the extension was loaded for the extension to work on those pages.

+### Firefox
+1. Download the extension.
+Go to https://github.com/dteviot/DriveByEditor and click on the "Clone or Download" button, then "Download ZIP".
+2. Unpack zip file and move the "plugin" directory to the location you want to keep it.
+3. Open Firefox and type "about:debugging" into the browser.
+4. Click the "Load Temporary Add-on" button.
+5. Browse to the "plugin" directory from step 2, select the manifest.json file and click "Open"
+6. You will need to reload any pages that were opened before the extension was loaded for the extension to work on those pages.

 ## License information
 Licenced under GPLv3.